 - Full Control

 - List Folder Contents (showed only for folders)

-Through the advanced view you can set the actual permission flags.
-Permission flags which cannot be grouped in a simple option will be showed as Special Permissions in the simple view.
+Through the advanced view, you can set the actual permission flags.
+Permission flags which cannot be grouped in a simple option will be shown as Special Permissions in the simple view.